 Tripod mic stands with boom arms are popular options, particularly for guitarists who tend to have a collection of pedals or a pedalboard to set in front of themselves at gigs.
 The telescopic boom can help you get your microphone where you need it without the stand getting in the way of your pedals.

-At $57.89, the K & M mic stand is both an affordable and reliable option for gigging or otherwise.
+The K & M mic stand is both an affordable and reliable option for gigging or otherwise.

 König & Meyer even offers a five-year warranty, and most customer reviews are overwhelmingly positive.
 Other K & M stands are also worth a look.